samueljtanner/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
-I want to ride a centry at 100 years old!
+I want to ride a century at 100 years old!

 ### More Information

-This is a space for me to share my musings and
+This is a space for me to share my journy and musings.

 ### Contact me